Money in the Bank (2011): Preliminary matches

 The next match was the Raw Money in the Bank match, where all the wrestlers brought ladders.
 During the match, Evan Bourne performed his signature Air Bourne aerial maneuver, diving from a ladder and landing on the other wrestlers at ringside.
 Bourne and Miz went for the briefcase but Del Rio toppled their ladder, and Miz was taken backstage with a knee injury.
 The seven remaining wrestlers simultaneously climbed four ladders in the ring, but fell off one by one.
 With nobody left in the ring, Miz hopped down to the ring and climbed the ladder with one leg, but Mysterio stopped him by slamming him off the ladder with a sunset flip powerbomb.
 As Mysterio and Del Rio battled on top of the ladders for the briefcase, Del Rio distracted Mysterio by unmasking him and then pushing him onto another ladder, which tipped over and sent both wrestlers to the mat.
 Del Rio regrouped and unhooked the briefcase to win the match.

-In the show's fifth match, Randy Orton defended his World Heavyweight Championship against Christian, with the condition that Christian would win the title if Orton were disqualified or if there was poor officiating.
-Christian opened the bout by bringing a steel chair into the ring and trying to goad Orton into getting disqualified.
+In the show's fifth match, Randy Orton defended his World Heavyweight Championship against Christian, with the stipulation that Christian would win the title if Orton was disqualified or if there was poor officiating.
+Christian opened the bout by bringing a steel chair into the ring and trying to goad Orton into getting himself disqualified.
 Orton balked and threw the chair to the floor.
 Christian performed his signature Killswitch, but Orton kicked out of the pin at the two count.
 As Orton was prepared to perform his signature RKO move, Christian spat in his face.
-An enraged Orton kicked Christian in the groin and was disqualified, so Christian became the new champion.
-Afterwards, Orton viciously attacked Christian and gave him two RKOs onto the announcers' table.
+An enraged Orton kicked Christian in the groin and in the process, a disqualification was called on Randy.
+As per the pre-match stipulation, Christian became the new champion.
+Afterwards, Orton viciously attacked Christian and gave him two more RKOs onto the announce table.